-Proposals that increase the opportunity for residents of all ages to access further education and learning acquiring new skills and life skills will be supported.
+Proposals that will increase the opportunity for residents of all ages to access education and training will be supported.

 Bearley does not have any educational facilities.
 Acquisition of learning, education and life skills involves travel.
 However, the local resources such as the village hall can be employed to provide learning and skills opportunities to residents of all ages, such as the Digital Inclusion Project (aka Bearley Computer Club) which provides digital proficiency and communication/media skills, especially for mature residents.